Icohedron/SleepVote/README.md

 This works independently for each world. (i.e. a sleep vote in one world will not change/affect the time in another).
 Comes with configurable messages, toggleable sounds, and an ability to hide yourself from the plugin to not disturb the sleep of others.

+***Quick note here:
+Current versions are considered to be "beta".
+These releases aim to provide the latest features as they are being developed and tested.

+Eventually the versions will switch over to being "pre-releases" in which they will be deemed stable but may still contain a few bugs.
+At this point, it is very important for users to report any and all bugs they can find to the [Issue Tracker](https://ore.spongepowered.org/Icohedron/Sleep-Vote/issues)!
+This will help to ensure that the "release" version is the most stable as it can be!

+Only once thorough testing is complete and all features have been fleshed out is when the all-awaited "release" version will come out.

+Any additional updates after 1.0.0 will follow the familiar "snapshot -> pre-release -> release" track, which is similar to how current Minecraft versions are being developed.

+That's all!
+Thanks for reading!***

 ## Commands
 ```
 # The one command for the entire plugin